neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

-The European Genome-phenome Archive (EGA) [@EGA] and it's extension the Federated EGA (FEGA) [@FEGA] are services for archiving and sharing personally identifiable genetic and phenotypic data, while The Genomic Data Infrastructure (GDI) [@GDI] project is enabling secondary use of genomic and phenotypic clinical data across Europe.
+The European Genome-phenome Archive (EGA) [@EGA] and it's extension the Federated EGA (FEGA) [@FEGA] are services for archiving and sharing personally identifiable genetic and phenotypic data, while the Genomic Data Infrastructure (GDI) [@GDI] project is enabling secondary use of genomic and phenotypic clinical data across Europe.
 Both projects are focused on creating federated and secure infrastructure for researchers to archive and share data with the